nilaykumar/nilaykumar.github.io/content/garden/december-adventure.md

 hieroglyphic curves of seal script or the varied visual rhythm of contemporary regular script.

+See, for example, this image I found on [Robundo Publishing's blog](https://robundo.com/robundo/column/archives/268):

+{{< figure src="/images/december-adventure-2025/robundo_kakuji_22_d.jpg" alt="a manual showing correspondences between kakuji and other scripts" >}}

 It seems that there aren't too many examples of kakuji readily available on the web.
 In particular, there's no complete font (say, for the jōyō kanji) that I know of.
 There are about 200 or so examples that I've found images of.
 I'm